csilvar/TabValidate/README.md

 * `pip install pyyaml`
 * `pip install slackclient` - _Optional_

-In order to run any of the scripts you will need to pass the path of the config.yml file.
+In order to run any of the scripts you can specify the path of the config.yml file.
+Otherwise it will default to the local folder.

 `python workbook_best_practice_checks.py --config-file config.yml`